nest/nestml/README.md

 | -path         | Path to the source file or directory containing the model.|
 | -target       | (Optional) Path to target directory where models will be generated to. |

+(TODO: preliminary version of the readme, fix and extend me!)